zephyrproject-rtos/zephyr/samples/bluetooth/direction_finding_peripheral/README.rst

    :compact:

 To run the application on nRF5340DK, a Bluetooth controller application must also run on the network core.
-The :ref:`bluetooth-hci-ipc-sample` sample application may be used.
+The :zephyr:code-sample:`bluetooth_hci_ipc` sample application may be used.
 To build this sample with direction finding support
 enabled: